aharisivakumar/Greenden/README.md

 - Building a modern landing page

   ## How to View
-  you can access my portfolio website by visiting [link] free to explore the content and get in touch!
+  you can access my portfolio website by visiting [https://aharisivakumar.github.io/Greenden/] free to explore the content and get in touch!

 ## 👨‍💻 Author